hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/1-actions.md

 Let's take the first use-case of fetching profile information from Auth0.

-Ideally you would want to maintain a single GraphQL endpoint for all your data requirements.
+Ideally, you would want to maintain a single GraphQL endpoint for all your data requirements.

 To handle the use-case of fetching Auth0 profile information, we will write a REST API in a custom Node.js server.
 This could be written in any language/framework, but we are sticking to Node.js for this example.

 Hasura can then merge this REST API with the existing auto-generated GraphQL schema and the client will be able to query everything using the single GraphQL endpoint.

 ## Creating an action
-On the Hasura Console, head to the `Actions` tab and Click on `Create` to create a new action.
+On the Hasura Console, head to the `Actions` tab and click on `Create` to create a new action.

 ![Action definition](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/action-definition.png)

 ### Action definition

 We will need to define our Action and the type of action.
-Since we are just reading data from an API, we will use the Query type for this Action.
-The definition will have the name of the action (auth0 in this case), input arguments (none in this case) and the response type of the action (`auth0_profile` in this case).
+Since we are only reading data from an API, we will use the Query type for this Action.
+The definition will have the name of the action (auth0 in this case), input arguments (none in this case), and the response type of the action (`auth0_profile` in this case).

 ```
 type Query {